-The following governance activity pertaining to best practice has been delivered in 2021/22:
+The following governance activity pertaining to best practice has been delivered in 2022/23:

+• The Annual Report and Performance Overview highlighting the Council's achievements over the past year and plans for the next twelve months was approved by Executive and published on the Council's website

+Equality and Diversity

+The Council views equality and diversity to be about knowing and understanding the make-up of the town and the needs of its communities.
+The Council delivers services that are fair, accessible, and open to everyone.
+The Council communicates to staff, customers, communities, and our partners about the importance of treating people fairly, and celebrating differences

-- The Annual Report and Performance Overview highlighting the Council's achievements over the past year and plans for the next twelve months was approved by Executive and published on the Council's website - A Resident Survey has been carried out to survey how residents perceive Council services and their local area.
-The information gathered from residents will help to provide insight on their priorities for the town, the extent to which the Council is perceived to provide value for money and how well services are meeting residents' expectations. - A STAR (Survey of Tenants and Residents) was also carried out.
-The STAR survey is used nationally by many housing providers to understand the thoughts, feelings and opinions of council tenants and for them to tell their landlords what is important to them. - Consultation was carried out on the 'issues and options' stage of the development of an Area Action Plan for the Station Gateway regeneration project.
-An Area Action Plan (AAP) is a type of Development Plan Document, providing a planning framework for a specific area of opportunity, change or conservation.
-AAPs can create new policy over and above the Local Plan within the designated AAP area. - A Climate Change Citizens Panel took place from 26th October to 29th October 2021.
-The panel consisted of 24 participants broadly representative of the town.
-The participants heard from five local experts on the science, policy and activism surrounding the climate emergency and then deliberated on what action they would like to see to help Stevenage reach its target of net zero by 2030. - The council agreed the objectives that will promote equality, diversity and inclusion across its services, communities and workforce over the next 4 years (2022 -2026) and in-line with the Public Sector Equality Duty (PSED) of the Equality Act (2010).
-The council will work, together with its partners, to: - Understand the diverse needs of our communities and how to meet them effectively - Actively engage, encourage and support local people, groups and organisations to participate in local democracy to improve opportunity and inclusion - Promote equality, diversity and inclusion through our strategic partnerships, service delivery and supply chain(s) - Use local data to shape services so that the needs of our diverse population are met - Aim to improve the diversity of our organisation at all levels so that our communities are represented - Ensure staff have the values, skills and knowledge to maintain a positive and inclusive workplace culture that values all employees equally
+The Council in 2022 agreed the objectives that will promote equality, diversity and inclusion across its services, communities and workforce over the next four years (2022 -2026) and in-line with the Public Sector Equality Duty (PSED) of the Equality Act (2010).
+The council is working, together with its partners, to:

+- Understand the diverse needs of our communities and how to meet them effectively - Actively engage, encourage, and support local people, groups and organisations to participate in local democracy to improve opportunity and inclusion - Promote equality, diversity and inclusion through our strategic partnerships, service delivery and supply chain(s) - Use local data to shape services so that the needs of our diverse population are met - Aim to improve the diversity of our organisation at all levels so that our communities are represented - Ensure staff have the values, skills and knowledge to maintain a positive and inclusive workplace culture that values all employees equally

-Alongside the above objectives the council published an Equality, Diversity and Inclusion (EDI) Strategy (2022-2026) setting out its approach to advancing equality, diversity and inclusion, including a commitment to the development and publication of an EDI Action Plan that will be presented to the Executive for approval in autumn 2022.
-The delivery and monitoring of EDI activity will be the responsibility of the Equality and Diversity Governance Group (EDGG), the newly established Officer Equality Group (OEG) and recently introduced Senior Leadership Team Equality Champion.
+Alongside these objectives, the council has an Equality, Diversity and Inclusion (EDI) Strategy (2022-2026) which sets out its approach to advancing equality, diversity and inclusion, including a commitment to the development and publication of an EDI Action Plan that will be presented to the Executive for approval in July 2023.

+The delivery and monitoring of EDI activity will be the responsibility of the Equality and Diversity Governance Group (EDGG), the Officer Equality Group (OEG) and the Senior Leadership Team Equality Champion.
 The outcome will be the publication of a progress report to the Executive on an annual basis.

-Arrangements reflect those summarised in the Council's Local Code of Corporate Governance - No significant requirements to enhance governance have been identified.
+Arrangements reflect those summarised in the Council's Local Code of Corporate Governance - No significant requirements to enhance governance have been identified